Delta-Academy/tron/README.md

 **Turning left** or **right** will change the direction of the bike in that direction, and move the bike forward 1 square in that direction.

+You should use Monte Carlo Tree Search to play.

+:rotating_light: :rotating_light: :rotating_light: **You will have a maximum of 0.5 seconds to compute each move!** :rotating_light: :rotating_light: :rotating_light:

 ### The game

 Each step you drive forward, your light tail extends behind you